 - Assist with facilities maintenance and general upkeep of common areas of the office building.
 May support building security needs and serve as safety coordinator for building / office emergencies.

 - Help trouble-shoot hardware and software issues.
 Assist with operation and maintenance of office equipment (copier, printers, videoconferencing equipment).

-- Schedule and coordinate conference room and video-conferencing equipment, planning and arranging of office events, and travel arrangements.
+- Schedule and coordinate meetings, conference room and video-conferencing equipment, planning and arranging of office events, and travel arrangements.